jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 execute the sql -> run "explain plan" -> analyze the dumped execution plan.

-Speed (hash join is faster since it access memory than b-tree index on disk:
+Speed (hash join is faster since it access memory, while b-tree index join access disk)
-	HASH JOIN > SORT-MERGE join > NESTED LOOPS join with b-tree index on second table. memory consumption in temp tablespece (hash join use more memory):
+	HASH JOIN > SORT-MERGE join > NESTED LOOPS join with b-tree index on second table.

+memory consumption in temp tablespece (hash join use more memory):
 	HASH JOIN == SORT-MERGE join > NESTED LOOPS join with b-tree index on second table.

 analyze execute time, cost-based optimization (always in Oracle)

-### Oracle HASH Joins
+### Oracle HASH Joins, SORT-MERGE joins

 HASH joins are the usual choice of the Oracle optimizer when the memory is set up to accommodate them.
 In a HASH join, Oracle accesses one table (usually the smaller of the joined results) and builds a hash table on the join key in memory.
 It then scans the other table in the join (usually the larger one) and probes the hash table for matches to it.
 Oracle uses a HASH join efficiently only if the parameter PGA_AGGREGATE_TARGET is set to a large enough value.
 If MEMORY_TARGET is used, the PGA_AGGREGATE_TARGET is included in the MEMORY_TARGET, but you may still want to set a minimum.

 If you set the SGA_TARGET, you must set the PGA_AGGREGATE_TARGET as the SGA_TARGET does not include the PGA (unless you use MEMORY_TARGET as just described).
-The HASH join is similar to a NESTED LOOPS join in the sense that there is a nested loop that occurs—Oracle first builds a hash table to facilitate the operation and then loops through the hash table.
+The HASH join is similar to a NESTED LOOPS join in the sense that there is a nested loop that occurs.
+Oracle first builds a hash table to facilitate the operation and then loops through the hash table.
 When using an ORDERED hint, the first table in the FROM clause is the table used to build the hash table.

 HASH joins can be effective when the lack of a useful index renders NESTED LOOPS joins inefficient.
 The HASH join might be faster than a SORT-MERGE join, in this case, because only one row source needs to be sorted, and it could possibly be faster than a NESTED LOOPS join because probing a hash table in memory can be faster than traversing a b-tree index.

-As with SORT-MERGE joins and CLUSTER joins, HASH joins work only on equijoins.
+As with SORT-MERGE joins and CLUSTER joins, HASH joins work only on equal joins.
 As with SORT-MERGE joins, HASH joins use memory resources and can drive up I/O in the temporary tablespace if the sort memory is not sufficient (which can cause this join method to be extremely slow).

 Finally, HASH joins are available only when cost-based optimization is used (which should be 100 percent of the time for your application running on Oracle 11g).

 Table 1 illustrates the method of executing the query shown in the listing that follows when a HASH join is used.
+Normally hash table is created on smaller table 'dept'. but here /*+ ordered */ hint instructs Oracle to create a hash table on first table 'emp'.

 	select /*+ ordered */ ename, dept.deptno
 	from emp, dept
 	where emp.deptno = dept.deptno

+### NESTED LOOPS joins

+optimization: create index on joined columns. the second table are a smaller table with high cardinality on joined column.

 ## Oracle

 ### Oracle 11G vs 12C

-Oracle 11g was released in 2008.
+- Oracle 11g was released in 2008.
 G stands for grid.
-- No cloud service, It Has no pluggable databases, there is no multitenant architecture, No in-memory capabilities, Has no JSON type support, Comparatively lower performance in I/O throughput and response time.
+	- 11g has no cloud service, It Has no pluggable databases, there is no multitenant architecture, No in-memory capabilities, Has no JSON type support, Comparatively lower performance in I/O throughput and response time.

-Oracle 12c was released in 2014, C stands for cloud.
+- Oracle 12c was released in 2014, C stands for cloud.
-- designed for the cloud.
-It provides Oracle database cloud service,
+	- 12c is designed for the cloud.
+It uses container tech.
+It provides Oracle database service on cloud.
 	- It provides pluggable databases to support rapid provisioning and portability.
 It allows running multiple databases on the same hardware while maintaining the security and isolation among the databases.
 	- there is multitenant architecture.
 It enables an Oracle database to function as a multitenant container database (CDB)
 	- **Has in-memory capabilities that provide real-time analytics**
 	- added JSON data type support,
 	- Comparatively higher performance in I/O throughput and response time.

-### Oracle exadata?
+### Oracle exadata

 The Oracle Exadata is engineered to deliver **dramatically better performance**, cost effectiveness, and high availability for Oracle databases.

 Oracle exadata is
 - cloud-based architecture, running on private cloud or public cloud.
 - scale-out high performance database servers
 - scale-out storage servers with state-of-art PCI flash